Driving commitment to meeting human need and offering hospitality to those we serve.

-Fergus Falls was not spared from effects of the SARS CoV-2 (Covid-19) global pandemic.
+Fergus Falls was not spared the effects of the SARS CoV-2 (Covid-19) global pandemic.
 Careful adherence to infection prevention measures kept the virus from entering PioneerCare’s living settings until July 2020.
-However, through spread in the community, it was inevitable that Covid-19 would find its way in.
-Still, residents and staff showed bravery, resilience, and focus on Pioneer’s mission to continue the fight against this potentially deadly disease.
+Through spread in the community, it was inevitable that Covid-19 would find its way in.
+Still, residents and staff showed courage, resilience, and focus to continue the fight against this potentially deadly disease.

-As a non-profit provider since its inception, PioneerCare has been enriched with a Christ-centered foundation that still drives its commitment to meeting human need and offering hospitality to those we serve.
+As a non-profit provider since its inception, PioneerCare has been enriched with a Christ-centered purpose that still drives its commitment to meeting human need and offering hospitality to those we serve.